-- The Law of Conservation of Detail: there are things you'll do in a level that don't seem like such a big deal, certainly they're not very challenging.
+- The Law of Conservation of Detail: There are things you'll do in a level that don't seem like such a big deal; certainly they're not very challenging.
 But they might be teaching you certain controls in a subtle way.

 - Videogame Difficulty Tropes: There might be dynamic difficulty adjustment used in this kind of level design, or just generally less aggressive enemies or something like that.

 - Many of the series entries begin with you having a choice about whether to go left or right.
 Most games are about going right, so there's a good chance that players expecting Metroid games to be normal games will go right.
-However, going right takes you to a dead end, communicating two things to the player: firstly, that this game is not a normal game, and secondly that this is a game about exploring, where you have multiple options about where to go.
+However, going right in the original game takes you to a dead end, communicating two things to the player: firstly, that this game is not a normal game, and secondly that this is a game about exploring, where you have multiple options about where to go.

 - The original Prince of Persia subtly introduces several mechanics during the first few screens.